UrbanWarlockGames/spoiledmeat/chargen.md

 ### Archetype Skills
 Each Archetype has associated actions and a Pull.
 The Pull of a skill is equal to [HD/2 + 8 - Archetype level].
 You make a Pull check when you perform one of its described actions.
 When you fail the Pull check for a Skill, you are prompted to perform its Associated Action.
 Doing so will give you 1 Luck and after performing the action, you will regain a [skill roll] amount of Belief.
 Refusing will cause a Morale check.
 Take psychic damage equal to your level in the skill.
 On a success, take 1/2 damage.
 On a critical, take no Morale damage.
 #### Woodsman
-*The Woodsman ...*
+*The Woodsman is a druid old in his year and stuck in his ways.
+He wants to be out in the woods, away from the city.
+He doesn't like being brought to the city and having to deal with things like NOISE, POLLUTION, and POLITICS.
+He believes things would be better if we RETURNED TO THE OLD WAYS.
+Before newfangled inventions like WATERMILLS and STEAM ENGINES exsited.*
 - Skill Associations: survivalism, harvesting resources, identifying plants and animals
-- Pull: You attempt to use or understand a Mechanical device, you enter a crowded area
+- Pull: You attempt to use or understand a Mechanical device, you enter a crowded area, you witness societal or technological corruption
-- Associated Action: Withdraw from society
+- Associated Action (choose one): Withdraw from society, rebuke technology

 ### Skill Growth
 Skill growth chance: Roll a skill growth check as soon as you are aware it is nightfall (base 1 in 10 per used skill, 2 in 5 after a Critical Success; failed growth blocks further attempts that day).
 On a success, your skill increases by +1.
 On a failure, nothing happens.